djryanj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Assessment properties' blade, showing a wide range of migration assessment settings.](images/Exercise1/assessment-properties.png)

-5. On the Assess servers blade, under **Select or create a group**, choose **Create New** and enter the group name **SmartHotel VMs**.
+5. On the Assess servers blade, click the Next button to advance to the next section, Select machines to assess.
+Under **Select or create a group**, choose **Create New** and enter the group name **SmartHotel VMs**.
 Select the **smarthotelweb1**, **smarthotelweb2** and **UbuntuWAF** VMs.
-Select **Create assessment**.
+Select **Next**.

     ![Screenshot of the Azure Migrate 'Assess servers' page.
 A new server group containing servers smarthotelweb1, smarthotelweb2, and UbuntuWAF.](images/Exercise1/assessment-vms.png)

+6. The Review + create assessment pane appears.
+Review, then click the **Create assessment** button.

-6. On the **Azure Migrate - Servers** blade, select **Refresh** periodically until the number of assessments shown is **1**.
+7. On the **Azure Migrate - Servers** blade, select **Refresh** periodically until the number of assessments shown is **1**.
 This may take several minutes.

     ![Screenshot from Azure Migrate showing the number of assessments as '1'.](images/Exercise1/assessments-refresh.png)

-7. Select **Assessments** under **Azure Migrate: Server Assessment** to see a list of assessments.
+8. Select **Assessments** under **Azure Migrate: Server Assessment** to see a list of assessments.
 Then select the actual assessment.

     ![Screenshot showing a list of Azure Migrate assessments.
 There is only one assessment in the list.
 It has been highlighted.](images/Exercise1/assessment-list.png)

-8. Take a moment to study the assessment overview.
+9. Take a moment to study the assessment overview.

     ![Screenshot showing an Azure Migrate assessment overview for the SmartHotel application.](images/Exercise1/assessment-overview.png)

-9. Select **Edit properties**.
+10. Select **Edit properties**.
 Note how you can now modify the assessment properties you chose earlier.
 Change a selection of settings, and **Save** your changes.
 After a few moments, the assessment report will update to reflect your changes.

-10. Select **Azure readiness** (either the chart or on the left navigation).
+11. Select **Azure readiness** (either the chart or on the left navigation).
 Note that for each VM, a specific concern is listed regarding the readiness of the VM for migration.

     ![Screenshot showing the Azure Migrate assessment report on the VM readiness page, with the VM readiness for each VM highlighted.](images/Exercise1/readiness.png)

-11. Select **Unsupported boot type** for **smarthotelweb1**.
+12. Select **Unsupported boot type** for **smarthotelweb1**.
 A new browser tab opens showing Azure Migrate documentation.
 Note on the page that the issue relates to EFI boot not being supported, and the recommendation to migrate using Azure Migrate Server Migration, which will convert the boot type to BIOS.

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It states that EFI boot is not supported in Azure, and suggests using Azure Migrate Server Migration for Azure migration since this will convert the boot type to BIOS.](images/Exercise1/unsupported-boot-type-doc.png)

-12. Return to the portal browser tab to see details of the issue, and once again the suggestion to migrate using Azure Migrate Server Migration.
+13. Return to the portal browser tab to see details of the issue, and once again the suggestion to migrate using Azure Migrate Server Migration.
 (The 'Suggestion' text referring to Azure Site Recovery reflects that Azure Migrate: Server Migration uses Azure Site Recovery under the hood as the migration engine.)

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It suggests using Azure Migrate: Server Migration for Azure migration since this will convert the boot type to BIOS.](images/Exercise1/unsupported-boot-type-portal.png)

-13. Take a few minutes to explore other aspects of the migration assessment.
+14. Take a few minutes to explore other aspects of the migration assessment.
 Check why the UbuntuWAF is marked as 'conditionally ready for Azure', and explore the costs associated with the migration.

 #### Task summary

 In this task you created and configured an Azure Migrate migration assessment.

+# -- SKIP TO [Exercise 2: Migrate the Application Database](#exercise-2-migrate-the-application-database), RESUME HERE IF TIME PERMITS --

 ### Task 5: Configure dependency visualization